 For other painters if you wanted to paint narratively you had to give painting history a wide berth, to find a place to work that was unencumbered by genre.
 New primitivist painters on the back of gestural abstraction tried to find a manner of painting that was unmannered, taking a pilgrimage to stone-age petroglyphs.
 Pop artists realized that, to stifle paint’s immediate squealing to painting history, you had to take the hand out of it altogether.
 To go to photo-emulsion and stencils was a necessary decision because it cools everything down and allows the mind to impose a distance between yourself and your influence, from where you can try to open a squared-up communication with legacy.
 Very few painters have been able to bring the hand back to the job of narrating a more complicated human story, while still restraining its facility from assuming a manner that immediately diverts into conversation with historical genre.
 Philip Guston managed to do it, taking his lessons from cartooning, which had never had to second-guess its role of depicting human stories.

 Because of this 5-centuries-long history of owned painting, people still look at a painting assuming they are invited to project themselves imaginatively out of the present.
 Abstraction was supposed to correct this.
-Abstraction was an important intellectual weapon in 20th century democratization because it freed art from having to join in conversation with one or other of these class-confirming, delusional genres of historicism.
-It expressed the existentialist soul of modernism to make a painting that was only here and now, that was nothing other than what it was made of.
-The problem was, alone of all stuff, paint has no identity in the here and now.
+Abstraction was an important intellectual weapon in 20th century democratization, because it freed art from having to join in conversation with one or other of these class-confirming, delusional genres of historicism.
+It stripped allusion away from the collusiveness of the process of viewing a painting, so a painting could stand independently as the line, shape, color, and field it was composed of.
+But while abstraction freed sculpture from having to look like something it wasn't - somebody, usually - to become what it actually was - mass, materiality, structure - the problem for abstract painting was that, alone of all stuff, paint has no identity in the here and now.
 It is and always was manmade expressly and purely to contrive the other-than-here-and-now.
-And another trouble is, along with severing its ties to the genres of representation, abstraction severs ties to recognition, and in doing so it ultimately joins the elitism it was trying to shun; it becomes a private language, like money and privilege, in disenfranchising the viewer.
-Obsessed with getting it right, allowing no error, abstract art discusses its meaning only with itself and the initiated; refusing the viewer an independent platform, in the form of any identifiable materiality or recognizable image, to bring their own life’s experience to the conversation that makes the art.
-So for companionship on their weekly grind people can consult celebrity-watch magazines and listen to pop songs on their i-pod, but they won’t get it from abstract art.
+For those indisposed to come in faith, abstract painting too easily sips its own kool-aid, ultimately to lie down on the bed of meaninglessness with the fate of decorative art.
+And, in severing ties to recognition, it joins the elitism it was trying to shun; becoming a private language, like money and privilege, in disenfranchising the viewer.
+For companionship on their weekly grind, people will consult celebrity-watch magazines and listen to pop songs on their i-pod, but they won’t get it from abstract painting.

 Painting is hard most of all because all of its complex and heavy parts fit into grooves in the human psyche that have long been threaded to accept them.
 There is no way to change this, but for the machine to operate again we need to forget how it looks good and remember what it is for.
 Painters and viewers need to find a way to relax the screws and dangle them from the wrong end in front of an ancestor’s dumb gaze, wanting to find in them nothing more than a way to get food.